eamonnk/TestRepo/docs/HOL-Feature_Flag_for_Web_Applications/README.md

 - **ChangeFeatureToggles** takes in a list of selected feature toggles and a user.
 If the key exists that status will be toggled for that user.
 - **GetUserFeatures** will get the current list of active features for a given user.

 *Note: In a real world implementation we would store these flags in a database.
 For simplicity's sake we have stored them in memory.
-This also gives you the ability to extenalize the on/off switch for your features*
+This also gives you the ability to externalize the on/off switch for your features*

 We also want to set up our dependency injection for the FeatureManager.
-Navigate to Startup.cs and add the service binding shown below.
+Navigate to `\PartsUnlimited\src\PartsUnlimitedWebsite\Startup.cs` and add the service binding shown below.

 ```csharp
 ...